wui-hong/tp/docs/UserGuide.md

 * Existing values will be updated to the input values.
 * When editing tags, the existing tags of the person will be removed i.e. adding of tags is not cumulative.
 * You can remove all the person’s tags by typing `t=` without specifying any tags after it.
-However, this will only work if there is a single tag parameter. `t=` will work, but `t=Friend t=soccer` will result in an input error.
+However, this will only work if there is a single tag parameter. `t=` will work, but `t=Friend t=` will result in an input error.

 After the command has been executed, every person in the application will be displayed in the Person List.